ShrimpSwap/shrimp-documentation/roadmap.md

 In phase 0 we will mint 21M SHRIMP tokens and sell 10% SHRIMP to create initial liquidity.
 All earned BNB will be used to create liquidity and unsold SHRIMP will be burned.
 The IDO will be announced in our telegram ([t.me/ShrimpSwapChat](https://t.me/ShrimpSwapChat)) when we have chosen the IDO platform.

-- IDO 2.1M SHRIMP: 1.05M sold to IDO participants, 1.05M added as liquidity.
+- IDO 2.1M SHRIMP allocation: 1.05M sold to IDO participants, 1.05M added as liquidity.

 ## Phase 1 (Q2 2021)